 UPP does not provide housing to participants.
 You will be required to find your own accommodations for the 10-12 week summer program depending on that track you are selected for.

-The UPP Program is 13-months, students will have to be enrolled and meet all the requirements of the program for the duration of the program.
+UPP is 13-months, students will have to be enrolled and meet all the requirements of the program for the duration of the program.
 The program typically starts in April with an orientation and students will participate in lectures, demonstrations and a 10-12 week summer internship during the summer.
 After the summer program all Fellows will be required to attend Saturday Academies once a month from August-May.